 2. Eat on Restaurant Row

 Beaverton is known for it’s growing food scene.
 “Restaurant Row” has attracted Portland favorites for their expansions and other favorites that attract visitors.
-Try the Detroit Style pizza at Ex Novo Brewing, the unique flavors of curries and tea leaf salad at Top Burmese Bistro Royal or smoked, fried chicken and jo-jo’s from Big’s Chicken.
+Try the Detroit Style pizza at Ex Novo Brewing, the unique flavors of curries and tea leaf salad at Top Burmese’s Bistro Royal or smoked, fried chicken and jo-jo’s from Big’s Chicken.
 Newly renovated Nak Won is a Korean favorite amid more than a dozen Korean restaurants in the area and Syndicate Wine Bar is a relaxing stop for a glass of wine where you can also enjoy takeout from surrounding restaurants.
-The First Street Dining Commons has also been a haven for outdoor dining, with covered tables and heaters.
+The First Street Dining Commons also is a haven for outdoor dining, with covered tables and heaters.

 3. Visit BG’s Food Cartel

 Beaverton’s first permanent food cart pod has become a local hotspot where you’ll find a huge variety of great food options.
 There are more than 30 food carts, including drinks like boba tea and coffee, healthy options, gourmet burgers, loaded fries, crepes and so much more.
 The carts surround a common dining area with plenty of picnic tables and a speakeasy bar with indoor and outdoor seating.
 This is the perfect place for a group with varied food cravings.